All steps to planning a wedding, an interview with Nora Sheils

 Our Day-Of and Partial packages allow the couple to complete a majority of the legwork leading up to the wedding while having a professional planner in the background to lean on.

-We are much more involved in our Full Service packages scheduling and attending vendor meetings, negotiating contract, serving as the point of contact, creating and executing a design scheme, and so on.
+We are much more involved in our Full-Service packages scheduling and attending vendor meetings, negotiating the contract, serving as the point of contact, creating and executing a design scheme, basically all steps to planning a wedding.
 We are with the clients every step of the way from planning until post-event.

 "… trust your vendors.
 You hired these people for a reason, so have confidence that they have your best interests and will go to bat for you."